The Sandford St Martin Trustees’ Award

 Perhaps unsurprising given its name, the Sandford St Martin Trustees’ Award is particularly dear to our trustees.
 They introduced this prestigious award in 2013 in order to recognise individuals who or broadcasting content, programmes or organisations which have made outstanding contributions to the the public understanding of religion, ethics or spirituality.
 Since the Award was introduced the trustees have chosen to honour a wide range of content-makers or contributors for different reasons.
 What they all have in common, however, is that the work they have done has contributed to the greater public understanding of religion and how belief and ethics – whether or not you have faith – are embedded in the human experience.

-Recipients of the Sandford St Martin Trustees’ Awards or Special Awards are chosen by the Trustees and receive their award at our annual ceremony at Lambeth Palace.
+Recipients of the Sandford St Martin Trustees’ Awards or Special Awards are chosen by the Trustees and receive their award at our annual ceremony in front of an audience of peers.